 1. Do keep calm

-The first thing to do on how to deal with an angry husband or how to deal with an angry wife is to maintain your calm and composure.
+Want to learn the secret of how to deal with an angry husband or how to deal with an angry wife?
+It’s simple – maintain your calm and composure.

 Admittedly this may not be easy to do, especially when your angry spouse is lashing out at you, but the calmer you can remain, the quicker your partner will get over his or her outburst.